parsec-cloud/Parsec-Cloud-Preparation-Tool/README.md

 Only use RDP to intially setup the instance.
 Parsec and RDP are not friendly with each other.

 ### Special notes for Parsec Team customers:
-On AWS EC2 you can add populate the instance userdata and the machine will automatically be provisioned as a team machine.
+On AWS EC2 you can populate the instance userdata and the machine will automatically be provisioned as a team machine.
 Each value must be seperated by : as shown in the example.
 Available arguments:
 [type: string]$key= (required)
 [type: string]$team_id= (required)